-But if organizations are invested more than ever before in software, they are not invested in getting the most out of it for their employees.
+But if companies are invested more than ever before in software, they are not invested in getting the most out of it for their employees.
 To be sure, according to a recent Harvard Business Review Analytic Services report sponsored by Pendo, a majority of executives say that getting employees to use software at work is a priority.
-Yet for too many organizations, making it a priority has not translated to effective results.
+Yet for too many companies, making it a priority has not translated to effective results.
 A recent IBM survey found that while 74% of employers said that their companies or organizations were helping employees adapt to new ways of working, only 38% of employees felt the same.
 When PwC was conducting its Tech at Work Study, it arrived at a similar finding: "Leaders say they're choosing tech with their people in mind, but employees don't agree."
 What explains this digital disconnect?

 One major factor comes down to changing employee expectations.
 When it comes to technology, employee expectations are higher than ever before.
 In their lives outside of work, they've grown accustomed to personalized, easy-to-use software experiences that provide moments of delight for them as consumers.
 This stems from the fact that traditional software companies have invested heavily in understanding the customer journey in order to improve the customer experience.
-Every organization, no matter what it does, should learn a lesson from this and make similar investments internally to improve their employee experience.
+Every company, no matter what it does, should learn a lesson from this and make similar investments internally to improve their employee experience.
 Unfortunately, employee-facing software has not caught up to consumer-grade expectations.
 Experiences with it are too often cluttered, clunky, unintuitive, and frustrating.

 These negative experiences can lead to adverse, sometimes horrifying, outcomes.
 To take just two examples, consider that CitiGroup mistakenly paid out over \$900 million to creditors (\$500 million of which it was unable to recoup) due to a confusing internal-facing user interface.
 A judge called the error "one of the biggest blunders in banking history."
-In Arizona, a glitch in software led prisons to hold inmates past their release dates.
-In the United Kingdom, meanwhile, the British government mongfully prosecuted and convicted postal workers of stealing large sums of money, all because of a bug in the UK Post Office's account management software.
+In the United Kingdom, meanwhile, the British government wrongfully prosecuted and convicted postal workers of stealing large sums of money, all because of a bug in the UK Post Office's account management software.